 - Enroll in our college readiness classes to build your skills prior to taking college-level courses.
 If a semester-long course isn’t right for you, consider a short workshop.

 - Enroll in a Dimensions of Self & Society (INT 1050), a first semester seminar, to discuss interesting topics, refine your critical thinking, and explore the concepts of academic freedom and responsibility.

-- Work with a tutor on writing, math, research and computers at your local Career & Learning Center.
+- Work with a tutor on writing, math, research and computers at your nearest Learning & Career Center.

 - If you have a documented disability, meet with an academic advisor who can provide support services and work with you to arrange appropriate accommodations.